tedunderwood/noveltmmeta/masterficdatadictionary.md

 **authordate** Birth and death dates, to the extent that they were available in Hathi.

 **inferreddate** The earliest date of publication attested in various MARC date fields.
 But note, this is a date of publication, not a date of *first* publication.
 Inference is made by the function **infer_date** in [the module **SonicScredriver.py**](https://github.com/tedunderwood/library/blob/master/SonicScrewdriver.py).

+Note that **inferreddate** will be reported as **zero** in cases where the algorithm couldn't reliably discern a true date.
+This is not an ideal way to handle missing data, but this is work in progress.

 **latestcomp** The latest possible date of composition given everything else we know.
 It will be earlier than inferreddate if we know either 1) the author's date of death or 2) a copyright / first publication date for the title.
 For this process of inference, see **makemaster/clean_master.ipynb***.